Get alerts of updates about «Supporting implementation of HTA in low-and middle-income countries»

 All products that we produce are freely available as global public goods for the pursuit of Universal Health Coverage and will be available here when published.

-- Expected December 2020: Survey instrument for the assessment of skills to conduct HTA
+- Tool (2021) titled Instrument for the assessment of skills to conduct a Health Technology Assessment Version 1

 Reports and protocols

-- Report from WHO Regional Office for Europe workshop: Current status of health intervention and technology assessment in the Balkan region (2020)
+Report from WHO Regional Office for Europe workshop 2020 on Current status of health intervention and technology assessment in the Balkan region

 Senior Adviser/Health Economics

-This work is partially financed by the Norwegian Agency for Development Cooperation, grant number QZA-18/0102.
+This work is partially financed by the Norwegian Agency for Development Cooperation, grant number QZA-21/0082.